fionanealon/iris-data-set-project/README.md

 ![A picture of iris labels](iris_with_labels.jpg)

 Four features were measured from each sample: the length and the width of the sepals and petals, in centimetres.
+The sepal is described as a part of the flower of angiosperms (flowering plants).
+Sepals typically function as protection for the flower in bud, and often as support for the petals when in bloom.
+Petals are described as modified leaves that surround the reproductive parts of flowers.